CoalitionEngine/Coalition-Engine/README.md

 > We hide your code from decompilers.

 Messy code?
 Precious code?
-All of them are can easily be seen by UndertaleModTool, but no worry!
+All of them can easily be seen by UndertaleModTool, but dont worry!
 We are finding a way to hide your code.
 So no one will be able to see your code.
 Don't want people to steal your assets?
 Don't want people to mod your games for fun/to cheat?
 Fear not, the anti-export and save encryption is already a built-in feature of this engine, if people wants to see your protected assets or change some protected code, they will experience an error instead!